tbh6277/TextBasedGame/IGME206_TextBasedGame/README.md

-NOTE: If you are running via the Visual Studio debugger instead of the command line, the filepath constants CASTLE_MAP_PATH and CASTLE_SETUP_PATH need to be adjusted for working directory.
+NOTE: If you are running via the Visual Studio debugger instead of the command line (via 'dotnet run'), the filepath constants need to be adjusted for the working directory.

 The necessary change in the Setup.cs file should be:

 CASTLE_MAP_PATH = "../../../Resources/CastleMap.txt"
 CASTLE_SETUP_PATH = "../../../Resources/CastleSetup.txt"